eng / ελλ

 Polina Zioga’s creative practice and peer-reviewed research lies at the intersection of art, science and technology.
 By proving that interdisciplinary studies not only promote the advancement of the different fields involved, but also result in new observations, not made possible in isolation, her aim is to contribute in the greater discussion of applying creative methodologies in science and scientific methodologies in creative practices.

-She has established and is leading as the Director the Interactive Filmmaking Lab, and she is Lecturer (Grade 8) in Interactive Media at the Division of Communications, Media and Culture of the University of Stirling.
+She has established and is leading the Interactive Filmmaking Lab, and she is Lecturer (Grade 8) in Interactive Media at the Division of Communications, Media and Culture of the University of Stirling.
 Her research focuses on Interactive Filmmaking and Live Cinema with the use of Brain-Computer Interfaces (BCIs).
 Her Ph.D.
-Thesis, entitled 'Live Brain-Computer Cinema Performance', funded by the Glasgow School of Art Global Excellence Initiative Fund and supported by MyndPlay, has been selected as one of the top-ranked thesis abstracts for 2017 by Leonardo (MIT Press), while she has written for The Converation and has appeared on The Guardian technology podcast.
+Thesis, entitled 'Live Brain-Computer Cinema Performance', funded by the Glasgow School of Art Global Excellence Initiative Fund and supported by MyndPlay, has been selected as one of the top-ranked thesis abstracts for 2017 by Leonardo (MIT Press), while she has written for The Conversation and has been interviewed for The Guardian technology podcast and TechWorld.

 In 2014, she collaborated with Kalina Ntampiza, in the project ‘HOME network’, a portable, netless Wi-Fi network, transmitting within the urban environment of various cities during a series of specific time periods and events.
 The project explores the boundaries between the private and the public, the physical and the digital space and challenges the notion of surveillance in the urban environments, inviting the visitors to participate in and reflect upon our sense of belonging in both the private and the public sphere.
 The project was presented at the Aristotle University of Thessaloniki in collaboration with Natalia-Rozalia Avlona, at the International Academic Conference Places and Technologies 2014 (Belgrade) and as part of the European project ‘Connecting Cities: Participatory City 2014’ (Brussels) in collaboration with Alexandros Nikolaos Ziogas.